Skip to content

 Brush gently and blow the debris out

-The motor on this shaver powers 24’000 cutting actions per minute which is plenty enough for most users.
-And the 360° Flex Head is a big feature change in this generation of Series 7 shavers which offers improved movement of the shaver along the various contours of the face.
+The motor on this shaver powers 24’000 cutting actions per minute, which is plenty enough for most users.
+The 360° Flex Head is a big feature change in this generation of Series 7 shavers, which offers improved movement of the shaver along the various contours of the face.

 This is another shaver sold with or without a cleaning station and various accessories or attachments.
-Purchasing just the shaver keeps the costs down.
+Purchasing just the shaver keeps the costs down if that is important to you.

 I am very impressed with this shaver and how well it performs and shaves.
-It provides a much closer shave than the cheaper, less powerful shavers, and the flex head makes all the difference when shaving around tricky areas of the face, like under the nose and around the chin and jaw.
+It provides a much closer shave than the cheaper, less powerful shavers, and the flex head makes all the difference.

 shaving with the Braun Series 7 electric shaver